Road Safety and Health, Learn About Your Health - Diabetes

 - Drink at least one cup of kilojoule-free liquid every hour

 How to Manage Diabetes

 Diabetes is a treatable condition.
 Keep a positive attitude and take note of the changes you have to make to your lifestyle to control the disease.

-Eat a healthy diet to help keep your blood sugar in control and to maintain a healthy body weight.
+Eat a healthy diet to help keep your blood sugar under control and to maintain a healthy body weight.

 Get regular exercise to help regulate your blood sugar.
 It will also reduce your risk of heart disease, and help to control your weight.

-If drugs are prescribed to help keep your blood sugar in control, take them as instructed.
-Too little medication will make your blood sugar rise higher that usual, and too much will cause your blood sugar level to drop.
+If drugs are prescribed to help keep your blood sugar under control, take them as instructed.
+Too little medication will make your blood sugar rise higher than usual, and too much will cause your blood sugar level to drop.